 Arguing with other macros or posts:

 If you have a significant ideological problem with a quote or an idea or post, I first invite you to sit with it and think about what insight it might offer.
+Not everything is about you.
+It might not be saying what you think it is.
+Have you read it in the best faith or are you running it through an ideological lens and assuming that I'm saying something maybe I'm not?
 I post things regularly that are mutually exclusive because sometimes they're for beginners, sometimes for veterans, sometimes for people who are prescriptive about language, sometimes about people who think they don't actually need to learn grammar, sometimes for cocksure folks who won't suffer an editor, and sometimes for those who need a little pick me up to their confidence.
+Some things are for people who want to be capital W writers and need to stop making excuses.
+Some are for people with executive dysfunction who need to be kinder to themselves about what they can and can't do.
 If you can glean a point, a conceit, or a thesis that might be valuable to some writer, maybe it isn't quite so important that you kick in the doors, knock over a vase, and make sure everyone upstairs can hear you screaming that you don't love it.

 Okay, you've had a deep breath or three and you still don't like it?
-It's okay to let people know you're doing the opposite of endorsing the message, but assuming that any advice is panacea and that you are entitled to tear into it using the most hyperbolic language you can come up with because that's how the internet works will not go well for you.
+It's okay to let people know you're doing the opposite of endorsing the message or that you see a glaring gap in context, bring the nuance!
+I welcome it.
+However, reading clinging to a worst faith read, assuming that any advice is panacea and that you are entitled to tear into it, the poster, anyone who agrees, or ME using the most hostile and hyperbolic language you can come up with because that's how the internet works will not go well for you.
 Not here.
 Save that shit for Reddit.

 I post things I don't even agree with myself.
 (Not harmful things, but stuff about craft or process.)
 Not every writer is going to agree on every way to be a writer--beyond reading and writing a lot.
 Go ahead and disagree, but if you get into that "How ever could you POST shit like this?" territory, it might be a short conversation.